What is an R-value?

 No, ventilation is not required, but it is extremely helpful when addressing convective heat transfer.
 If an attic system has a mass insulation (such as fiberglass), a Radiant Barrier and a ridge vent, it has addressed three types of heat flow; conductive, convective and radiant within that system.

-Is dust an issue in the residential attic-mounted Radiant Barrier?
+Is dust an issue in the residential attic-mounted Radiant Barrier, when installed blanket fashion on the attic floor

 What is the Fire Rating of the Reflectix® Reflective/Woven Fabric/Reflective Radiant Barrier?